-This effort was led by neuro-oncologist Mark Gilbert, M.D., now chief of NCI’s Center for Cancer Research (CCR), Neuro-Oncology Branch, who asked other experts willing to collaborate to join him.
+This effort was led by neuro-oncologist Mark Gilbert, M.D., now chief of the NCI Center for Cancer Research's Neuro-Oncology Branch, who asked other experts willing to collaborate to join him.
 These leaders continue to be CERN advisors today.
 And the effort to start the foundation was and generously supported by the Mathile family.

 The CERN Foundation quickly became the premier resource for people living with ependymoma.
 It offers patients and families educational and clinical trials information, support resources, and ways to participate.

 Building Awareness and Outreach